microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/opentypeextension-post-opentypeextension.md

 ### Example 2: Create an extension in the specified message
 #### Request

-The follwoing example creates an extension in the specified message.
+The following example creates an extension in the specified message.
 The request body includes the following for the
 extension:

 - The type `microsoft.graph.openTypeExtension`.